susiexsun/fraud_detection/README.md

 ![Fraud Hist](http://s16.postimg.org/aatvh098l/hist_fraud.jpg)
 - Feature importance graph

 <b>Feature Engineering</b> is very important due to data with timestamps and free text.
-Below is a chart of the features engineered and which were large contributors.
+Below is a chart of the features engineered.

 ![](http://s13.postimg.org/lyipyuvt3/feature_engineering.jpg)

 # The Model

+* Class Imbalance *
+We used smote to re-balance the classes, as there were far more 0 (non-frauds) than 1 (frauds)

+We tested multiple models, and Gradient Boosted Classifier worked the best.